 - establish with their students the boundaries of the support that they can or cannot provide;

-- maintain accurate records of formal meetings with students in line with the College’s policy on Record Keeping and Confidentiality;
+- maintain accurate records of formal meetings with students in line with the College’s policy on Data Protection;

-- meet with their students twice a year (meetings might take a variety of forms such as online, individual and group meetings);
+- meet with their students at least twice a year (meetings might take a variety of forms such as online, individual and group meetings).

 Students are encouraged to take responsibility for their learning and get the most of their studies during their time at Goldsmiths.
 To help achieve these aims, students: